testillano/h2agent/README.md

 Options:

-UDP server will trigger one HTTP/2 request for every reception, replacing optionally certain patterns on uri, headers and/or body provided.
-Implemented patterns are the
+UDP server will trigger one HTTP/2 request for every reception, replacing optionally certain patterns on method, uri, headers and/or body provided.
+Implemented patterns:
 following:

    @{udp}:      replaced by the whole UDP datagram received.